Cult of personality: Business

 have also become "omnipotent superstars" and the objects of cults of personality, including Elon Musk, Steve Jobs, Sam Altman, and Jeff Bezos.

+Entertainment

 Outside of business and politics, numerous pop culture figures have been labeled as having a cult of personality through their fandoms that has been exacerbated through social media and online communities, with Taylor Swift and her fans (known as Swifties) being labeled as a prominent example in the 21st century.

-Other celebrities widely cited as having cults of personality around them and their works include The Beatles (exemplified through Beatlemania), Nicki Minaj, Ariana Grande, Michael Jackson, BTS, and Kanye West.
+In popular culture

+Cult of Personality is a 1988 song by Living Colour, and the group wrote it to emphasize how leaders can manipulate public opinion.